smalljvm/SmallJ/README.md

 # Smalltalk startup & development
 - Use of Visual Studio Code (VSCode) is strongly recommended for Smalltalk development.
-  There's a VSCode workspace file, SmallJ.code-workspace, in the root folder.
 - The folder "./VSCode" contains an extension with basic syntax coloring support.
   On Windows, run "Deploy.cmd" to deploy it in your VSCode IDE (it's a simple copy).
 - Smalltalk development is done in the "./Smalltalk" folder.
-- SmallJ can be started by selecting Run or Debug from VSCode, or by running SmallJ.cmd from the ./Smalltalk folder to start Java with SmallJ.jar.
+- SmallJ can be started by selecting Run or Debug from the VSCode workspace in the ./VM folder, or by running SmallJ.jar from the ./Smalltalk folder.
+The .jar extension should be associated to the OpenJDK VM.
 - The default Smalltalk image file is 'Image.sjim'.
 - Smalltalk class source files (*.st) are organized in subfolders that could be called packages.
 - By default, the main development window, the System Browser, is shown.